TaliaferroLab/LABRAT/README.md

 For *Drosophila* annoatations, a separate LABRAT, LABRAT_dm6annotation.py, is provided.
 This version will accept GFF files from [Ensembl](ftp://ftp.ensembl.org/pub/release-99/gff3/drosophila_melanogaster/).
 It *should* also work with Ensembl GFF files for other species, but this has not been rigorously tested.

+When given to LABRAT, these gff annotation files must **not** be compressed.

 ## Running LABRAT

 Running LABRAT consists of three steps:</br>